mleprince018/azure-certifications/DP-900 Azure Data Fundamentals.md

 - Comes in 3 general forms: Structured, Semi-Structured, Unstructured

 **Structured Data** : data that adheres to a fixed schema - all data has the same fields/properties and is tabular
-- data is stored in 1+ tables where rows represent instannces of the data entity & columns represent attributes of the entity
+- data is stored in 1+ tables where rows represent instances of the data entity & columns represent attributes of the entity
 - Generally this is stored in a database where a relational model is used with keys to relate different tables

 **Semi-Structured Data** : Information that has some structure - but allows for variation between entity instances (JSON)